forgiatoss/HandsOn2_CHAVENIA_TB01/readme.md

 ## Overview

-The Card Gallery project is designed to display various artworks of Luffy, the main character from One Piece.
-It aims to provide fans with a visually appealing showcase of different interpretations and styles of Luffy through art cards.
+The Hero & Card Gallery project showcases various interpretations of Luffy from the anime series One Piece.
+It includes both a hero gallery and a card gallery, aiming to provide fans with a comprehensive visual experience.

 Guiding Question:
 - What is the project?